 C’mon, Bernie.
 Socialist?
 As much a socialist as Obama’s a socialist.
 Or a Kenyan, for that matter.
 Go on.
 Prove me wrong!

-NOTE * To be fair, Obama’s self-conceived mandate includes “families that are to get into the middle class.”
+NOTE * To be fair, Obama’s self-conceived mandate includes “families that are working hard to try to get into the middle class.”
 Never mind what “working hard” means — the Victorians, too, distinguished between the deserving and the undeserving poor, after all.
 But not all rational actors want to be “middle class,” since the passport to credentials involves massive debt.
 Others, “try” as they may, will not make it.
 Under the bus with them!

 NOTE ** Everybody’s got to have skin in the game.
 So you can sell one of your kidneys, and I’ll sell one of my yachts!